 The Tulsa Race Massacre was not just an incident in history.
-It is a cautionary tale that continues to reverberate today as a lesson on what happens when Black people are "too successful", thereby threatening the house lesion and the "extended" activities and the second seco the boundaries and the "natural order" established by a white supremacist culture and its enabling systems.
+It is a cautionary tale that continues to reverberate today as a lesson on what happens when Black people are "too successful", thereby threatening the boundaries and the "natural order" established by a white supremacist culture and its enabling systems.